pydata/xarray/doc/user-guide/data-structures.rst

 a method call with an external function (e.g., ``ds.pipe(func)``) instead of simply calling it (e.g., ``func(ds)``).
-This allows you to write pipelines for transforming your data (using "method chaining") instead of writing hard to follow nested function calls:
+This allows you to write pipelines for transforming your data (using "method chaining") instead of writing hard to follow nested function calls.
+These next two lines are equivalent, but with ``pipe`` we can make the logic flow entirely from left to right:

 .. ipython:: python

-    # these lines are equivalent, but with pipe we can make the logic flow
-    # entirely from left to right
     plt.plot((2 * ds.temperature.sel(x=0)).mean("y"))
     (ds.temperature.sel(x=0).pipe(lambda x: 2 * x).mean("y").pipe(plt.plot))